 From kicking off the industrial revolution, designing the first programmable computer to splitting the atom – our beloved Manchester truly deserves its title as one of the most innovative cities in the world.
 Here are the best things to do in the city...

 Swing past for a brew & let’s have a chat about how we could help your business take on the world!
-Our office is situated right off the bottom of Deansgate, opposite Beetham Tower.
+Gorilla Marketing are situated right off the bottom of Deansgate, opposite Beetham Tower.
 The Deansgate tram stop & train station are within a 5-minute walk.
 Parking is also available at the Euro Car Park.

 The Northern Quarter is a trendy neighbourhood, with vibrant street art, bohemian bars and independent record shops.
 It’s home to buzzy restaurants and some of the city’s liveliest music venues, which host up-and-coming indie bands and established acts.
-Cultural attractions include the artists’ studios at Manchester Craft and Design Centre and rotating exhibits at the Centre for Chinese Contemporary Art
+Cultural attractions include the artists’ studios at Manchester Craft and Design Center and rotating exhibits at the Center for Chinese Contemporary Art